Range Map

 - High-wing utility.
 Long, unobstructed cabin entry; props well clear of the ground for unimproved-field operations; passenger sightlines that piston-twin and Beech-cabin buyers immediately notice.
 Useful load of about 4,180 lb leaves room for full fuel plus six adults and bags.

 - Type-club support is real.
 Twin Commander Aircraft LLC maintains an active Service Center network, factory-supported continued airworthiness program, and the Grand Renaissance refurbishment line.
-Type-specific recurrent training is widely available – not a given on a 1970s turboprop.
+Type-specific recurrent training is widely available; this is not a given on a 1970s turboprop.

 - Strong short-field numbers for the weight class.
 About 2,259 ft takeoff and 2,084 ft landing over a 50 ft obstacle at sea level, with an initial climb rate near 2,849 fpm at MTOW.
 The Commander gets in and out of airfields that nominally belong to lighter airplanes.